 This is the last vintage of this wine, so I’d recommend picking up a few bottles.
 A rock-solid cabernet that has the big oak and extraction one would expect for a luxury wine, but it snuck into the PLCB Wine & Spirits stores for half of that.

 The company recently acquired four more brands, including Zin-Phomaniac, Tie-Dye, Jellybean Vineyards, and Slices Sangria.
-From those names, you can kinda tell that MWC is focusing on the value-brands rather than high-end Cabernets.
-Their change of direction gives us some really good juice for a pittance.
+You can tell that MWC is focusing on the value brands rather than high-end Cabernets from those names.
+Their change of direction gives us some delicious juice for a pittance.

 1 thought on “Moniker 2015 Cabernet Sauvignon, Mendocino County”